The South Orange Board of Trustees Election just got more interesting.

 There are three seats up for election this year; the election is May 9.

 Tuesday was the deadline to file a petition to run — and it turns out there is a fourth, independent candidate: Nureed Saeed, owner of Nu Interiors, an interior design firm in South Orange.
-Recently, Saeed, who is Muslim, came to the attention of local residents for her moving speech at a rally to show support for South Orange becoming a Sanctuary Community.
+Recently, Saeed came to the attention of local residents for her moving speech at a rally to show support for South Orange becoming a Sanctuary Community.

 A Ballot Drawing to determine each candidate’s place on the ballot will take place Monday, March 13th at 10:00 am at 76 South Orange Avenue, Suite 302, Conf.
 Rm. #1,